-- 1. Provide your legal name. - 2.
-Select the "SSN" (Social Security Number) box if you have a SSN, or the "ITIN" (Individual Taxpayer Identification Number) box if you have an ITIN.
-Input your full valid SSN or valid ITIN number in the space provided. - If you are currently waiting for an ITIN from IRS and have not yet received it, you may still complete the application.
-If so, check the box on the application that states "I am currently waiting for an ITIN from the IRS (for myself, my spouse, and/or my child)."
-Your WFTC application will not be processed until the Department receives proof that a valid ITIN has been issued or renewed by the IRS.

-- 3. Provide your date of birth in the (MM/DD/YYYY) format.
+- 1. Provide your full legal name.
+Your first name and last name or surname should appear as they do on your social security card or on your ITIN documentation. - 2.
+Provide your full valid "SSN" (Social Security Number) or valid "ITIN" (Individual Taxpayer Identification Number) in the space provided. - If you have applied for an ITIN from the IRS and have not yet received it, you may still complete the application.
+If so, check the box on the application that states, "I am currently waiting for an ITIN from the IRS (for myself, my spouse, and/or my child)."
+Your WFTC application will not be processed until you contact the Department and provide the valid ITIN(s). - 3.
+Provide your date of birth in the (MM/DD/YYYY) format.
 For example, if your birthdate is April 15, 1980, you should put 04/15/1980. - 4.
 If you have a Washington state driver's license or ID, provide your Washington state driver's license or State ID number in the box provided. - You may still qualify without a Washington state driver's license or State ID.
 Providing this information will help us expedite the application review process.
 If you do not have a Washington state driver's license or ID, or are otherwise unable to provide one, check the box stating, "I do not have or do not want to provide a Washington State license or ID number." - 5.
-Provide your current mailing address. - 6.
-Provide a phone number and email address.
+Provide your current mailing address.